Radiometric sensitivity and resolution of synthetic tracking imaging for orbital debris monitoring: Introduction

 \section{Introduction}

-Low Earth orbit (LEO), defined as the altitude range between 400-1000 km, contains millions of debris particles that pose significant collision risk to existing spacecraft in operation.
-For sub-cm objects, the NASA Orbital Debris Program Office conducted studies between the calendar years 2014-2017 using special staring radar modes at the MIT Haystack Observatory in Westford, Massachusetts, and the Goldstone Solar System Radar near Barstow, California Goldstone, each system being able to detect (but not track) 5mm and 3 mm debris, respectively, at altitudes below 1000 km \cite{kennedy+etal-2020}.
+The Low Earth orbit (LEO), defined as the altitude range between 400-1000 km, contains millions of debris particles that pose a significant collision risk to existing spacecraft in operation.
+For sub-cm objects, the NASA Orbital Debris Program Office conducted studies between the calendar years 2014-2017 using special staring radar modes at the MIT Haystack Observatory in Westford, Massachusetts, and the Goldstone Solar System Radar near Barstow, California Goldstone, each system being able to detect (but not track) 5mm and 3mm debris, respectively, at altitudes below 1000 km \cite{kennedy+etal-2020}.
 Per hour, on average 15 (60) debris passed through the extremely narrow beam of 0.058$^{\circ}$ for Haystack (for 0.037$^{\circ}$ for Goldstone).
-The flux for 3 mm debris was measured at 0.03 counts per km$^2$.
-If one to construct a vertical net around the Earth at Goldstone's latitude of 35$^{\circ}$ extending between 400-1000 km and wait for 90 mins (typical LEO periods), one would collect approximately 1 million individual sub-cm pieces.
-Meanwhile, the future looks more cluttery.
+The 3mm debris flux was measured at 0.03 counts per km$^2$.
+If one were to construct a vertical net around the Earth at Goldstone's latitude of 35$^{\circ}$ extending between 400-1000 km and wait for 90 min (typical LEO periods), one would collect approximately 1 million individual sub-cm pieces.
+Meanwhile, debris generating events appear to happen more frequently.
 The number of active satellites has been rapidly increasing as the commercialization of space from LEO to GEO is becoming more attractive for communication and navigation systems.
-Considering in-flight breakups such as the 2007 Fengyun-1C satellite test, Russia's test of an anti-satellite weapon in 2021, Iridium 33 and Kosmos 2251 collisions, and a number of accidental satellite fragmenting explosions, debris accumulation will surely accelerate.
+Considering in-flight breakups such as the 2007 Fengyun-1C satellite test, 2009 collision of Iridium 33 and Kosmos 2251, 2021 Russia test of an anti-satellite weapon, 2024 breakups of the communication satellite Intelsat 33e and the military weather satellite DMSP-5D2 F14, and numerous other accidental satellite fragmenting explosions, debris accumulation will surely accelerate.
 Ultimately, the concern is that the number of objects in the Low Earth Orbit beyond a certain threshold will trigger the "Kessler effect" \cite{kessler-1978} that a small number of collisions will trigger an unintended exponentially growing avalanche of fragments, making LEO to GEO unusable.
 When such an avalanche begins, physically de-orbiting such large number of debris is not feasible.
-The only option is orbit maneuvering and it requires knowing the orbits of each of the debris pieces as small as mm hours or days ahead of time.
+The only option is orbit maneuvering, and it requires knowing the orbits of each of the debris pieces as small as micrometers, hours, or days in advance.